oasis-open-projects/documentation/guides/project-onboarding-checklist.md

 - [ ] Work collaboratively with your community shareholders to craft your OP charter.

-- [ ] Identify & recruit the initial Project leadership who will make up your PGB and TSC.
-PGB members will need to sign an [Entity CLA](../policy/clas-and-special-covenant.md), so make sure to circulate that as well.
+- [ ] Identify initial sponsors that are committed to supporting your project.
+Each sponsor organization will have the option to hold a seat on your Project Governing Board (PGB).
 If you want to recruit from outside your existing community, OASIS staff can assist with outreach.

 - [ ] Discuss any specific requirements your project may have with OASIS staff (e.g. resources, infrastructure requirements, special software needs, etc.)

 - [ ] Submit the final version of your charter to OASIS when project sponsors and leadership are ready.

 - [ ] Work with OASIS to determine timeline to launch your Open Project.
-You may want to consider major industry events, fiscal calendars, project bandwidth issues, or other important factors when creating this timeline.
+Your project officially launches at the first meeting of the PGB.
+OASIS will issue a press release following that meeting citing all your initial sponsors.

 ### 2. Setting up your project's assets

-- [ ] Assess any existing project assets - review repositories, websites, mailing lists, social media accounts, and other digital assets associated with the project.
+- [ ] Assess existing project assets (if any).
+Provide OASIS staff with a list of all repositories, websites, mailing lists, social media accounts, and other digital assets associated with the project.

 - [ ] If assets are missing or gaps are identified, work with OASIS to set up project resources or bring in any existing assets you need.

 - [ ] If you are bringing in an existing website or other resources, review our [website guidelines](./project-website-guidelines.md) and determine what modifications will be needed meet OASIS Open Projects requirements.

-- [ ] Confer with OASIS on your GitHub and project organization strategy:
-	- You can create a new GitHub organization or confer with OASIS if you have an existing structure that you prefer to keep in place
-	- Also review other assets such as webpages, social media presence, mailing lists, etc.

 ### 3. Announcing your OASIS Open Project

-- [ ] During the interim stage, after the final charter has been submitted and accepted, feel free to communicate openly about project acceptance with interested parties, via social media, email lists, etc.
+- [ ] Prior to launch, OASIS staff will work with you to identify and invite key stakeholders to participate.
+The more momentum you can show for your project, the better it will be received.
+You may choose to communicate openly about project via blogs, social media, email lists, etc. during this time.
-	- You're also welcome to talk openly about your intention to participate and invite others to join you in that conversation.
-The important part is being clear about whether the project has been accepted.
-	- Feel free to include pointers to OASIS staff in your announcements

-- [ ] Once the infrastructure is in place for your community, work with the OASIS team to draft official announcements for OASIS members and your the project community.

-- [ ] Optionally, you can also work with the OASIS team to issue press announcements or solicit media coverage.
+- [ ] After the first PGB meeting, OASIS will issue the official launch press release.

 [charter]: ../templates/open-project-draft-charter-template.md
 [get-start]: ./getting-started-guide.md